-The College acts as an agent in the collection and payment of learner support funds, the administration of educational maintenance allowances and adult learning grants and a Work Based Learning bespoke training project with Airbus.
+The College acts as an agent in the collection and payment of learner support funds, the administration of educational maintenance allowances and adult learning grants.
 Related payments received from the DfES and disbursements to learners are excluded from the income and expenditure of the College where the College is exposed to minimal risk or enjoys minimal economic benefit related to the transaction.